-Financial assets (except cash) are classified as loans and receivables, which are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Financial assets are classified at amortised cost, which are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Financial assets are recognised initially at fair value, net of transaction costs.
-Financial assets classified as loans and receivables are subsequently stated at amortised cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in the profit and loss over the period of the financial assets using the effective interest rate method.
+Financial assets are subsequently stated at amortised cost; any difference between the proceeds (net of transaction costs) and the redemption value is recognised in the profit and loss over the period of the financial assets using the effective interest rate method.